autophagy/faereld/doc/usage/modes.rst

     Batch (01 / 01) :: 24 entries synced to Hrǽw

-The syncs any unsynced entries to the Hrǽw database, which can then be used for visualisation.
-The endpoint to sync to as well as the username and password used for authentication can be defined in the :doc:`configuration`.
+This syncs any unsynced entries to the Hrǽw database, which can then be used for visualisation.
+The endpoint to sync to as API key used for authentication can be defined in the :doc:`configuration`.

+.. note:: Sync mode is currently not implemented.